The Rights of Patients to Participate in Clinical Trials

 SageMyLife Reflections for Parents (e-Book PDF)

-We’ve found that when people take even a little time to understand their networks, they find ways to make life better.
+When people take even a little time to understand their networks, they find ways to make life better.
 When parents take the time to understand their children’s networks, it improves life for the whole family.